syseleven/grav-docs-syseleven-stack/pages/03.Tutorials/17.l3-high-availability/docs.en.md

 ubuntu@ha-first:~$ sudo systemctl stop keepalived.service
 ```

-We can now see that `ha_second` took the IP address:
+Now we can see that instance `ha_second` took the IP address:

 ```shell
 ubuntu@ha-second:~$ ip -4 a